Trying out Podman, a rootless alternative to Docker

 Pod Manager

-is an open-source container tool made by Red Hat.
-It is compatible with Docker and its usage is almost the same.
-For more information, see the official documentation:
+is an open-source container tool developed by Red Hat.
+It is compatible with Docker and is used in almost the same way.
+For more details, please refer to the official documentation below:

 https://www.redhat.com/ja/topics/containers/what-is-podman

-You may be thinking, "What?
-Then why not use Docker?
+You might be thinking, "Wait, why not just use Docker?"
+But

-The reason why rootless is safe is that
+The reason why rootless is considered safe is that

 Docker runs as a daemon started by root and communicates with the host machine via a REST API.